 Are you considering a career in the field of Environmental Health?

 Congratulations!
 You are at the beginning of an exciting, varied and rewarding professional journey.
+Read more about getting your credential, connecting with a REHS Exam study group, and finding your first job as a trainee.

 Obtaining your REHS Credential